nosrati-puria/CleanArchitecture.DemoApp/Readme.txt

 For next Step we should:

-1- Sign up (Backend)
+1- Crud pages for employee
-2- Crud pages for employee
+2- Migration
-3- Solve resources problem
+3- Log